IBM/event-streams/_docs/06-connecting/01-connecting-mq.md

 When connecting Apache Kafka and other systems, the technology of choice is the [Kafka Connect framework](https://kafka.apache.org/documentation/#connect).

 Kafka Connect connectors run inside a Java process called a worker.
 Kafka Connect can run in either standalone or distributed mode.
 Standalone mode is intended for testing and temporary connections between systems.
 Distributed mode is more appropriate for production use.
-These instructions are for standalone mode for ease of understanding.

 When you run Kafka Connect with a standalone worker, there are two configuration files:
 * The worker configuration file contains the properties needed to connect to Kafka.
 This is where you provide the details for connecting to Kafka.